opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To set at which position the object has to keep its original size:**

     Enter a value for the additional Z position field displayed in brackets in the tool options bar.
-For example if you want a column content to keep its original size when placed at the Z position 8, enter 8 as the value in brackets.
+For example if you want a column content to keep its original size when placed at the Z position 8, also enter 8 as the value in brackets.

 .. tip:: **To move the work area displayed in 3D:**